 The South Loch Ness Trail User Notes

 - The section of trail between Inverfarigaig and Foyers is not suitable for cyclists or horse riders.
 The alternate route is via Glen Lia (Gleann Liath).
 However, this alternate is also presently closed due to logging by the Forestry Commission.
-There are no alternative routes for cyclists other than to continue from Inverfarigaig to Foyers along the B852.
+There is no alternative routes for cyclists other than to continue from Inverfarigaig to Foyers along the B852

 - Although the South Loch Ness Trail was recently completed between Fort Augustus and Loch Tarff, the present information signage still indicates it stopping at Loch Tarff.
 This will be updated over the winter months.

 South Loch Ness Trail Leaflet | South Loch Ness Trail Map | South Loch Ness User Notes